Better-HPC/keystone-python-client/docs/index.md

 ## Client Authentication

 The `KeystoneClient` class is used to encapsulate user authentication and API requests.
-New instances are created by specifying the desired API URL.
+New instances are created by specifying the API URL.
 In the following example, a client instance is defined for a locally running server on port `8000`.

 ```python